mmellam/project_budgetplanner/README.md

 # Budgetplanner API

-The documentation for this API was written using Postman Collections.
+The documentation for this web API was written using Postman Collections.
 Please view this link for the complete API documentation: https://documenter.getpostman.com/view/16754406/TzsYM8tX

 ## Introduction
 A Node/Express.js API that allows users to create and manage a personal budget.
 Using Envelope Budgeting principles, the API allows users to manage budget envelopes and track the balance of each envelope.

 ## Purpose
-The purpose of this managing the user's budget and tracks expenses in various categories.
+The purpose of this app is managing the user's budget and tracking expenses in various categories.
 Current features include:
 - Store user's budgets in various categories
 - Create new envelopes
 - Update the name or budget of envelopes